 The individual gains of the 3×3 MPC-controller are shown as a function of frequency in Figure 7(a) (solid lines).
-The diagonal control elements are the local controllers in each tank, whereas the elements below the diagonal represent the "feedforward" elements.
+Recall that the diagonal control elements are the local controllers in each tank, whereas the elements below the diagonal represent the "feedforward" elements.
 From these plots we get an idea of how the multivariable controller works.
-For example, we see that the control input to tank 1 (row 1) is primarily determined by local feedback, while in tanks 2 and 3 (rows 2 and 3) it seems that "feedforward" from previous tank is more important for the control input.
+For example, we see that the control input to tank 1 (row 1) is primarily determined by local feedback, whereas in tanks 2 and 3 (rows 2 and 3) it seems that "feedforward" from the previous tank is more important.
 In tanks 2 and 3 the control actions are smaller, which is also confirmed in the simulation (Figure 6(a)).
 The local feedback control elements on the diagonal compare well with the PID controllers (dashed lines), except that the gain is reduced for tanks 2 and 3, but this depends on the tuning of the MPC.
-At high frequencies the "feedforward" elements are similar to the manually designed feedforward controllers.
+At high frequencies the MPC "feedforward" elements are similar to the manually designed feedforward controllers.

-(a) Gain of the control elements of the 3×3 MPC (solid).
-Also shown: Local PID controllers and manually designed feedforward elements (dashed).
+- (a) Controller gains for 3×3 MPC (solid).
+Also shown: Local PID controllers and manually designed feedforward elements from Figure 5 (dashed). - (b) Gains of the sensitivity function S for 3×3 MPC